R00cKey/pytorch-DL-class-trainer/README.md

 # pytorch-DL-class-trainer

 This repository contains the parent class defining utilities for a Deep Learning model training.
-An example containing an example of inheritance and main is also provided. these are the variables and methods defined inside the mother class:
+An example containing an example of inheritance and main is also provided.
+These are the variables and methods defined inside the base classes:

-BaseDLFramework(model, train_dataloader, optimizer, criterion, snapshot_path, model_init_path, best_model_save_path)
+This class is made to run on single GPUs BaseDLFramework(model, train_dataloader, optimizer, criterion, snapshot_path, model_init_path, best_model_save_path, save_every_epoch)

+This class is made to run on multiple GPUs and Nodes via torchrun.
+BaseDLFrameworkDDP(model, optimizer, criterion,snapshot_path, model_init_path, save_every_epoch)

 ## Variables